 In the standard configuration, the user will find the model results in NetCDF files containing mean values (or instantaneous values if key\diainstant is defined) for every time-step where output is demanded.
 These outputs are defined in the diawri.F90 module.
 When defining key\dimgout, the output are written in DIMG format, an IEEE output format.

 Since version 3.2, an I/O server has been added which provides more flexibility in the choice of the fields to be output as well as how the writing work is distributed over the processors in massively parallel computing.
-It is activated when key\iomput is defined.
+It is activated when key\dimgout is defined.

-13.8.2 Tracer/Dynamics Trends (key\trdmld, key\trdtra, key\trddyn, key\trdmld\trc)
+13.8.2 Tracer/Dynamics Trends (key\trdlmd, key\diatrdtra, key\diatrddyn)

-When key\trddyn and/or key\trddyn CPP variables are defined, each trend of the dynamics and/or temperature and salinity time evolution equations is stored in three-dimensional arrays just after their computation (i.e. at the end of each $dyn \cdots .F90$ and/or $tra \cdots .F90$ routines).
-These trends are then used in trdmod.F90 (see TRD directory) every $nn\trd$ time-steps.
+When $key\diatrddyn$ and/or $key\diatrddyn$ cpp variables are defined, each trend of the dynamics and/or temperature and salinity time evolution equations is stored in three-dimensional arrays just after their computation (i.e. at the end of each $dyn \cdots .F90$ and/or $tra \cdots .F90$ routine).
+These trends are then used in diagnostic routines diadyn.F90 and diatra.F90 respectively.
+In the standard model, these routines check the basin averaged properties of the momentum and tracer equations every ntrd time-steps (namelist parameter).
+These routines are supplied as an example; they must be adapted by the user to his/her requirements.